What is a Database?

 What is a Database Management System (DBMS)?

-A Database Management System (DBMS) is a well-known term in data analysis and it refers to a collection of programs that enable its users to access databases and manipulate, maintain, report, and relate data.
+A Database Management System (DBMS) is a well-known term in data analysis.
+It refers to a collection of programs that enable users to access databases and manipulate, maintain, report, and relate data.
 A DBMS is often used to reduce data redundancy, share data in a controlled way, and reduce data integrity problems.
 DBMS is not an information system but is simply software.

 The relational model, which saves data in table formats, is the most widely used DBMS.
-The relational DBMS organizes information into rows, columns, and tables, which makes it easier to find relevant information.
-Relational databases are popular because they are easy to extend and new data categories can be added after the original database is created without large amounts of modification.
+The relational DBMS organizes information into rows, columns, and tables, making it easier to find relevant information.
+Relational databases are popular because they are easy to extend, and new data categories can be added after the original database is created without large amounts of modification.

 The Structured Query Language (SQL) is considered the standard user and application program interface for a relational database, and all relational DBMS software supports SQL.
-Examples include FileMaker Pro, Microsoft Access, Microsoft SQL Server, MySQL, and Oracle, among others.
+Examples include FileMaker Pro, Microsoft Access, Microsoft SQL Server, MySQL, and Oracle.